gipplab/cl-osa/README.md

         e.printStackTrace();
     }

-Both folders need to contain the same amount of files because the evaluation method assumes a one-to-one mapping between suspicious and candidate files to use as a ground truth to evaluate against.
-Because of this, the suspicious files and their respective candidate file have to be named the same.
+Both folders need to contain the same number of files because the evaluation method assumes a one-to-one mapping between suspicious and candidate files.
+Because of this requirement, the suspicious files and their respective candidate file have to be named identically.
 If the suspicious file name contains the language code, the candidate has to contain its own language code instead, i.e.

 | suspicious file name | candidate file name |
 |----------------------|---------------------|